 This pandemic has caused widespread panic – especially considering there’s currently no single cure for those infected with the virus.

 Fortunately, treatment options are in rapid development and research is yielding some promising results.
-We’re going to take a look at the fascinating Coronavirus treatment options that are on the horizon.
+We’re going to take a look at the fascinating Coronavirus treatment options that are on the horizon but not yet proven.

 But before we can understand exactly how we can potentially treat Coronavirus, we have to take a look at exactly how this virus exerts its effects on the human body.

 The Coronavirus primarily impacts the lower respiratory tract and its main symptoms are:1

 In mild cases, the virus will run its course and resolve on its own.
 But if the Coronavirus infection progresses to a critical level, it causes pneumonia and uncontrolled inflammation which results in:2